NickHMetzler/Air-Bot/ReadMe.md

 ## Setup

    1. Open the `keybinds.txt` file in a text editor.
-   2. Review the default keybinds provided and modify them as needed to match your preferred settings in War Thunder.
+   2. Review the default keybinds provided and modify them as needed to match your preferred settings in game.
    3. Save the `keybinds.txt` file.

 ## Chat Phrases Configuration